andy-byers/CalicoDB/README.md

 CalicoDB is an embedded key-value database written in C++17.
 It exposes a small API that allows storage and retrieval of arbitrary byte sequences.
-CalicoDB runs in a single thread and uses a B<sup>+</sup>-tree backend, making it optimal for read-heavy embedded applications.
+CalicoDB runs in a single thread and uses a B<sup>+</sup>-tree backend.
+It is intended for read-heavy embedded applications.

 ![CI status badge](https://github.com/andy-byers/CalicoDB/actions/workflows/actions.yml/badge.svg)